marta-gaviraghi/segmentDN/README.md

 # Automatic segmentation of dentate nuclei

 This method is implemented in Matlab19a using the Deep Learning Toolbox.
 The CNN implemented in 2D is an automated segmentation method using the non-DWI (b0) images from a DWI dataset.
 CNN training was performed on data from healthy subjects with high resolution from the Human Connectome Project (HCP).
 To demonstrate its clinical applicability, the developed CNN was further used to segment the DNs of a subset of subjects affected by Temporal Lobe Epilepsy (TLE).

-See paper *10.1007/978-3-030-73018-5_21* for more details.
+For more details, see the original publication:
+**Automatic Segmentation of Dentate Nuclei for Microstructure Assessment: Example of Application to Temporal Lobe Epilepsy Patients, DOI: 10.1007/978-3-030-73018-5_21.**

+**If you use this code in your work, please cite the above paper.**

 ![alt text](https://github.com/marta-gaviraghi/segmentDN/blob/master/figure/CNN_cap4_ok.png)

 N.B. put path with single comma ' ' (example: '/media/bcc/bcc-data/MARTA/HCP')